whyboy/aftershockprediction/README.md

 # Data
 The Data file includes 5 subfiles. days_after_mainshock_7 file means the aftershocks that happened within 7 days after the mainshock are seen as postive samples, so as to the other files.
 Each subfile includes 175 independent earthquakes.
-Each earthquak is stored in a .csv file.
+Each earthquake is stored in a .csv file.
 Each row in .csv file is a grid, and also a sample.
 A sample includes the following columns:
 * x: the position of the grid centre relative to the focus of the mainshock
 * y: the position of the grid centre relative to the focus of the mainshock
 * mainshock_mag: the mainshock magnitude